xRyul/flashcards-obsidian-v2/README.md

-# Obsidian Flashcards to Anki v2
+# Flashcards to Anki v2

 This is a fork of the [Obsidian Flashcards to Anki](https://github.com/reuseman/flashcards-obsidian) plugin.